 “It is a pleasure to meet someone who understands that to the [true investor], money is never an end itself; it’s simply a tool, as language is to thought.”

 Money NEVER is an end itself.
 Yes, it does hold value.
 Yes, you can spend it to get shiny new things.
-But, we want you to be financially prepared for life and all its unknowns.
+But, we want you to be financially prepared for life.

 History and Evolution of Investing

 The history of investing, relevant to modern-day investing, began with the Central Banking System (those “dead Presidents” notes when they were backed by gold) and the distribution of wealth through the industrial age.
 Corporations started their charters and the stock market opened on Wall Street.
 Anyone with currency could start investing in different companies and yield a rate of return OR lose it altogether.

 We hear those FI-ers out there who know their history shouting: “What about the Great Depression of 1929?”
 Good question!
 Because “trading” and “investing” on speculation of increase was so lucrative and a win-win, corporations began to sell shares of their stock “on margin.”
 Selling on margin is when you pay a small fee up-front to receive the full-face stock value up-front (usually this was 10% of face).
 This created a massive demand for stocks; buy on margin, sell for a little more than you paid for it.